TheWorldAvatar/viz/README.md

 ## 2. Development

 Information on the source code and its architecture can be found in the [code](./code/) directory.
-Briefly, the TWA Visualisation Platform takes the form of a [Next.js](https://nextjs.org/) project written using [TypeScript](https://www.typescriptlang.org/), utilising both client and server-side codes.
+Briefly, the TWA Visualisation Platform takes the form of a [Next.js](https://nextjs.org/) application written using [TypeScript](https://www.typescriptlang.org/), utilising both client and server-side code.

-The development process can occur locally or in a Docker container.
-Please do note that it is faster to develop the platform locally, and instructions are available in the [code](./code#3-local-development-workflow) directory.

-On the other hand, Docker deployment is simplified and requires minimal setup.
-In order to start a Docker container, please ensure the following:

-1. Docker is installed
-2. Create files within this directory (containing the docker configurations) for `mapbox_username` and `mapbox_api_key` according to your [Mapbox](https://www.mapbox.com/) credentials.
-This will be passed as Docker secrets when the container is started.
+The reccommended way to develop viz is to work in the devcontainer configured in this repo.
+This requires Docker installed on your machine as well as the Dev Containers VScode extension.

+Simply clone this repository, then run the command pallete (`ctrl / cmd + shift + P`) and run `Dev Containers: Reopen in Container`.

+Create an `.env.local` file in the code directory to configure app environment variables such as keycloak and mapbox integration

+- `MAPBOX_USERNAME` environment variable
+- `MAPBOX_API_KEY` environment variable

-3. Set up the custom [configuration files](./doc/config.md) in the `code/public` directory.
+Set up the custom [configuration files](./doc/config.md) in the `code/public` directory.
 Create the `public` directory if it is not there.
 Sample configuration files can be found at the [example](./example/) directory.

-4. Set up the [authorisation server](#4-authorisation) and update the relevant environment variables at `docker-compose.dev.yml` if required.
+See [authorisation server](#4-authorisation) and update the relevant environment variables at `.env.local` if required.

-Once the above steps have been completed, run the command `docker compose -f 'docker-compose.dev.yml' up -d` in this directory.
-The development server will be set up at `port 3000` on your local machine at `localhost:3000`.
-Any code changes will be propagated, but may require a browser refresh from time to time.
+`node_modules` should have been installed on creation of the devcontainer in a persistent pnpm store.

+Once development variables have been set up, run `pnpm dev` in from the code directory.
+Alternatively, go to the debug tab on VSCode to run in debug mode.

 ## 3. Production